-The Roma people, which includes groups such as Roma, Sinti, and Lalleri, and often collectively referred to as "Gypsies," suffered extreme persecution by the Nazis and their collaborators.
+The Roma people, which includes groups such as Roma, Sinti, and Lalleri, and often collectively referred to as "Gypsies" (note: "Gypsy" is widely considered a derogatory term), suffered extreme persecution by the Nazis and their collaborators.
 It's difficult to estimate the number of Roma victims.
 According to the United States Holocaust Memorial Museum, 220,000 people of Roma descent - or around 25% of Europe's Roma population - were murdered in the Holocaust.
 Yet the German government did not recognize the Roma as victims of Nazism until 1979.
 Even today, the Roma are often excluded from Holocaust commemoration and Holocaust education.

 In the 1930s, the Nazis labeled Roma as racially inferior.
 The eugenics-based ideology of Nazism led Hitler's government to sterilize parts of the Roma population.
 Roma were imprisoned in family encampments and concentration camps, and used as forced laborers.
 In the East, the Nazis' Einsatzgruppen (mobile killing squads) rounded up Roma communities and shot them into mass graves, along with Jews.
 Once the war was underway, the Nazis and their collaborators deported Roma people from across Europe into the vast system of Nazi camps where whole Roma communities were murdered through systematic starvation or in gas chambers.

 Explore a photography exhibit that introduces understudied stories of Roma Holocaust survivors.
 6 minutes